al3monni/MNIST_CIFAR10_classification_tf2/README.md

 ## Introduction

 This repository update of the official [AMD Vitis AI™ tutorial](https://github.com/Xilinx/Vitis-AI-Tutorials/blob/1.4/Design_Tutorials/02-MNIST_classification_tf) that guides users through the Vitis AI™ development flow (using Tensorflow), accelerating convolutional neural networks (CNNs) and deploying them on AMD development platforms for inference (prediction).
-The updates bring the tools to the latest version (2024) and add support for CIFAR-10 dataset classification.
+The updates bring the tools to the latest version (first half of 2024) and add support for CIFAR-10 dataset classification.

 The provided scripts are written in Bash and Python and use VART runtime.